zhullyb/monyhar/monyhar/docs/emacs.md

 ## vc-mode and find-file performance

 When you first open a file under git control, vc mode kicks in and does a high level stat of your git repo.
-For huge repos, especially WebKit and Chromium, this makes opening a file take literally seconds.
+For huge repos, especially WebKit and Monyhar, this makes opening a file take literally seconds.
 This snippet disables VC git for chrome directories: